 Check every once in a while to be sure the mast is still tightened to the rear quarter panel.
+If tightening is required, tighten by hand, then with a wrench one quarter turn.

 Section 4 Your Driving and the Road